 Cow’s milk is also a no-no because cats are naturally lactose intolerant.
 As kittens they may be able to digest it but once they are weaned, their ability to produce lactose-digesting enzymes is greatly reduced.
 This goes without saying for cheese as well, a byproduct of milk.

-There is no harm in eating the same pet food every day, but your cat might become bored of it and stop eating enough.
+There is no harm in eating the same pet food every day, but your cat might become bored of it and stop eating enough to support its daily nutritional needs.
 There is also a risk of not getting enough nutrition since each type of meat and brand of pet food contains varying percentages of nutrients.
 Varying your cat’s diet will ensure that it gets all the nutrition it needs.

 The best way to boost your cat’s immune system is to make sure it gets all the nutrients it needs through foods that are high quality with high moisture content.
 Ensure that it always has access to fresh water as well.